Tips for Data Collection

 For more questions please contact program specialist Shelby Brown at email@example.com.

 FAQs when collecting data using the HydroColor App:

-What is the best day to collect data?
+What are the best days and times to collect data?

 Can I retake a photo for the gray card, sky, or water?